 ENiFe-CI rods are the best overall rods for cast iron.
 Their weld metal has high tensile strength and ductility.
 They are machinable depending on how much carbon the weld metal will absorb.
 These rods are very versatile and can weld:

 - Old castings that have lost part of their strength.

 - Dirty castings with residual oil, grease, etc.

 - They can weld other steels to cast iron.

-- Suitable for multipass welds.
+- They are suitable for multipass welds.

 Iron rods or ESt do not contain nickel, but they are steel rods with flux designed for cast iron.
 They are the cheapest rods, good for old and oily castings, and have a matching color to gray iron.